Now accepting patients nationwide. Find care near you.

 Itching and pain can also come from pulling of the skin and tissues surrounding the scar, or even from excessive scar tissue that may irritate the nerves in the surrounding area.

-One of the most helpful benefits of working with PT is that they'll teach you how to perform c-section scar massage, which can further aid in healing and scar tissue remodeling — all of which can reduce your chances of future pain and itching.
+Last but not least, one of the most helpful benefits of working with PT is that they'll teach you how to perform c-section scar massage, which can further aid in healing and scar tissue remodeling — all of which can reduce your chances of future pain and itching.
 They'll also help you find ways to effectively calm your symptoms such as heat, ice, or transcutaneous electrical nerve stimulation (TENS).

 Don't Wait to Address Cesarean Scar Pain & Itching